GIRDERS AND DUST

 I'm in San Francisco, at the entrance to a park called Stern Grove.
 I walk through eucalyptus woods to the green lip of the steep vale, and lift off, skimming birdly down the near-cliffs to the winding meadow along the bottom--the fairground where we picnicked when I was small.

-But it's all crumbled to dusty ruin, except a pedestal, fore, with a wrought-iron Griffin, couchant, and a half-built steel structure rusting red, behind.
-And beyond lies, not the City, not the sea, but desert.
+Here I touch ground.
+Touch dust!
+It's all crumbled to dusty ruin, except a pedestal, fore, with a wrought-iron Gryphon, couchant, and a half-built steel structure rusting red, behind.
+And beyond lies not the City, not the sea, but desert.

 The wind rises round me, and on the pedestal these words appear: